trentw/script-to-speech/README.md

    Fill in the provider-specific fields as in the single-provider case.
 For provider-specific instructions, including optional fields, see the instructions header at the top of each provider grouping.
 For more information, see the [detailed TTS Provider documentation](docs/TTS_PROVIDERS.md)

-### LLM-Assisted Voice Casting
+### (Optional) LLM-Assisted Voice Casting

-> **WARNING:** By default, the `sts-generate-voice-casting-prompt-file` command creates a prompt containing the full text of the supplied screenplay.
-Make sure to understand the data collection policies of any non-local LLM to which you may be supplying this prompt
+> **⚠️ PRIVACY WARNING**: The `sts-generate-voice-casting-prompt-file` command creates a prompt containing the **full text** of your screenplay.
+Before using any cloud-based LLM service:
+> - Review their privacy policy and data usage practices
+> - Ensure you're comfortable sharing your screenplay content
+> - Consider whether the LLM provider uses uploaded content for training
+> - For sensitive content, consider using local LLM solutions instead
+>
+> See our [Privacy Policy](PRIVACY.md) for detailed guidance on privacy-conscious usage.

 4. **Generate Voice Casting Prompt**